pokepark/PokemonRaidBot/README.md

 Enter the details for the database connection to the config.php file.

-## Log files
+## General config and log files

+Set `DEBUG` to true, to enable the debug logfile.

-Create log dir, e.g. /var/log/tg-bots/ and set it writeable by webserver.
+Set `CONFIG_LOGFILE` to the location of the logfile, e.g. /var/log/tg-bots/dev-raid-bot.log.
+Make sure to create the log dir, e.g. /var/log/tg-bots/ and set it writeable by webserver.

-Edit config.php and set `CONFIG_LOGFILE`.

-Use https://www.miniwebtool.com/sha512-hash-generator/ and set `CONFIG_HASH` to hashed value of your bot token (preferably lowercase).
+Set `CONFIG_HASH` to the hashed value of your bot token (preferably lowercase) using a hash generator, e.g. https://www.miniwebtool.com/sha512-hash-generator/

+Set `DDOS_MAXIMUM` to the amount of callback queries each user is allowed to do each minute.
+If the amount is reached, e.g. 10, any further callback query is rejected by the DDOS check.

+Set `BRIDGE_MODE` to true when you're using the PokemonBotBridge.
+If you're not using the PokemonBotBridge keep the default false.
+PokemonBotBridge: https://github.com/florianbecker/PokemonBotBridge

 ## Proxy

-In case you are running the bot behind a proxy server, set `CURL_USEPROXY` to `true`.
+Set `CURL_USEPROXY` to `true` in case you are running the bot behind a proxy server.

-Add the proxy server address and port at `CURL_PROXYSERVER`.
+Set `CURL_PROXYSERVER` to the proxy server address and port.

-Authentication against the proxy server by username and password is currently not supported.
+Authentication against the proxy server by username and password is currently not supported!

 ## Webhooks

-Set Telegram webhook via webhook.html, e.g. https://your-hostname/bot-dir/core/tools/webhook.html
+Set Telegram webhook via webhook.html, e.g. https://yourdomain.com/botdir/webhook.html

 ## Languages

 You can set several languages for the bot.
 Available languages are (A-Z):
  - DE (German)
  - EN (English)
+ - FR (French)
+ - IT (Italian)
  - NL (Dutch)
+ - NO (Norwegian)
  - PT-BR (Brazilian Portugese)
+ - RU (Russian)

 Set `LANGUAGE` for the prefered language the bot will answer users when they chat with them.
 Leave blank that the bot will answer in the users language.
 If the users language is not supported, e.g. ZH-CN (Chinese), the bot will always use EN (English) as fallback language.

-So if you want to have the bot communication based on the users language, the raid polls in German and the quests in Dutch for example:
+So if you want to have the bot communication based on the users Telegram language, e.g. Russian, and show the raid polls in German for example:

 `define('LANGUAGE', '');`
+`define('RAID_POLL_LANGUAGE', 'DE');`

 ## Timezone and Google maps API